 First published in The Irish Times March 15, 2012

-Are you one of the millions of people around the world who will wear a sprig of ‘shamrock’ this St Patrick’s day?
-Did you know, there is no such thing as ‘shamrock’?!
+You might wear a sprig of ‘shamrock’ this St Patrick’s day — but did you know, there is no such thing as ‘shamrock’?

 The tradition of wearing shamrock dates back centuries, and the small, three-leafed (or trefoil) plant is famously a symbol of Irishness.
-Yet, it’s all a bit of a sham because – whisper it! – scientifically speaking, there is no such thing as ‘shamrock’.
+Yet, it’s a bit of a sham because – whisper it! – there is no such thing as ‘shamrock’.

 Wearing of the green

-But our story begins in 1681, when an English traveller, Thomas Dinely, published an account of his travels in Ireland, with the earliest reference to the ‘wearing of shamrock’.
+The earliest reference to the ‘wearing of shamrock’ was in 1681, when an English traveller, Thomas Dinely, published an account of his travels in Ireland.
 Dinely wrote that, on March 17th:

 “… the vulgar superstitiously wear shamroges… [a] three-leaved grass which they likewise eat to cause a sweet breath”.